dahal-manish/mcintire-first-gen/README.md

-// to run locally pnpm install and then pnpm dev
+to run locally, pnpm install and then pnpm dev